YousufSohail/Alligitor/README.md

-# Alligitor
+# 🐊 Alligitor

-*An alligator exploring github repositories 💻🐊*
+*An alligator exploring github repositories*

 This sample Android app lets users browse trending "language" related repositories on Github.
 I created and maintaining this app to serve as a playground for me to get hands-on with all the cool new stuff and also to demonstrate my